When humans learn, it changes the shape and functioning of their brains.

 AI-tools hallucinate and generate misinformation, and if a student lack the mastery of a topic to determine when that has happened, they are hindered rather than helped by AI.

-Employers want Olympic College to produce degree and certificate holders who understand when and how to use AI tools and how to use them well.
-This means developing the baseline skills and knowledge to use AI appropriately.
+Employers want Olympic College to produce degree and certificate holders who understand when and how to use AI tools and how to use them well, which means knowing when NOT to use them.

-In many classes, AI-tools are acceptable for some uses but not others.
-Instructors provide discipline-specific insights into the best uses cases within their field of expertise.
+Instructors provide discipline-specific insights into the best use within their field of expertise.
 Sometimes this means AI's use is strongly curtailed, especially early in a program of study.
 Follow your instructor's guidance so you can be prepared for the job market or field of study you are pursuing.